 Allocated disk space

 The allocated disk space refers to the amount of space you have for all your website’s files.
+The amount offered by hosting companies varies greatly depending on the type of service you buy.

 As your site grows you may find you need more disk space.
-This is easy to add onto your account.
+This is easy to add to your account.
 Just look for the ‘upgrade’ option with the admin area or contact the hosting company’s support team.

 There’s no interruption to your site, so you don’t have to worry about downtime.